Sara-cos/Heart_Faliure_PredictionModel/README.md

 ### Access

 The dataset CSV file is hosted in the Github repository.
-Thus, the dataset is accessed raw.
+Thus, the dataset is accessed raw, whose URL is "https://raw.githubusercontent.com/Sara-cos/Heart_Faliure_PredictionModel/main/starter_file/heart_failure_clinical_records_dataset.csv".
 Then in the Azure Dataset library to download and convert the csv file to a dataset that can be used by the notebook.

 ## Automated ML